-Term Definition

-AEMC Australian Energy Market Commission

-AGC Automatic Generation Control

-ASEFS Australian Solar Energy Forecasting System

-AWEFS Australian Wind Energy Forecasting System

-Dispatch Target The active power outcome specified in a dispatch instruction for a scheduled generating unit, semi-scheduled generating unit, scheduled load or scheduled network service, which represents the level to be achieved at the end of the relevant trading interval.
+Term Definition AEMC Australian Energy Market Commission AGC Automatic Generation Control Aggregate System, or Aggregate A generating system or integrated resource system that is registered for aggregated dispatch conformance under section [2.6].
+Aggregated dispatch conformance A requirement for units in an Aggregate to conform in aggregate with the dispatch instructions for those units Aggregate Dispatch Target The sum of Dispatch Targets for all units in an Aggregate ASEFS Australian Solar Energy Forecasting System AWEFS Australian Wind Energy Forecasting System Cap Aggregate An Aggregate that comprises only semi-scheduled generating units Dispatch Target The active power outcome specified in a dispatch instruction for a scheduled generating unit, semi-scheduled generating unit, scheduled load or scheduled network service, which represents the level to be achieved at the end of the relevant trading interval.
 For semi-scheduled generating units, this is the same as the dispatch level.
-For a wholesale demand response unit, this is the active power reduction specified in a dispatch instruction, which represents the level of baseline deviation to be achieved at the end of the relevant trading interval.
+For a wholesale demand response unit , this is the active power reduction specified in a dispatch instruction , which represents the level of baseline deviation to be achieved at the end of the relevant trading interval .
+DUID Dispatchable Unit Identifier

-EMMS Electricity Market Management System

-FCAS Frequency Control Ancillary Service

-LHS Left Hand Side (of a constraint equation)

-Local Limit For an intermittent generating unit , the lower of its plant availability and all technical limits on the capacity of its connection assets to export energy, in accordance with its energy conversion model .

-MPC Market Price Cap